IABTechLab/uid2docs/api/v2/guides/advertiser-dataprovider-guide.md

 # Advertiser/Data Provider Integration Guide

-This guide covers integration steps for organizations that collect user data and push it to DSPs.
-Data collectors include advertisers, data on-boarders, measurement providers, identity graph providers, third-party data providers, and any other organizations that send data to DSPs.
+This guide covers integration steps for organizations that collect user data and push it to other UID2 participants.
+Data collectors include advertisers, data on-boarders, measurement providers, identity graph providers, third-party data providers, and any other organizations that send data to other participants.

 It includes the following sections: